-- Poor tooth positioning: If the denture teeth are set incorrectly.
-They are too far forward, this causes instability and the dentures drop or push out the lips.
-This is also true if the back teeth are set too far into the cheek areas, which can cause biting of the cheeks or denture breakage, whereas, teeth too far into the tongue or palate may cause tongue biting, overcrowding or speech problems.
+- Poor tooth positioning: Teeth set too far forward, may cause the denture to drop and/or push out the lips.
+Back teeth are set too wide, may cause cheek biting and/or denture breakages.
+Teeth set too closely to the tongue or palate, may cause tongue biting, overcrowding and/or speech problems.

-- Solution: teeth can be repositioned, however in severe cases this can be almost as time consuming as making a new set.
+In severe cases, repositioning the teeth can be as time consuming as making a new set.

-- Under extension: The palate or flanges are too shallow which causes air to undermine the denture, there fore, it drops or has excessive movement.
+- Under extension: The palate or flanges are too shallow which allows air to undermine denture fit.
+The denture may drop or excessively move.
 Under extension can weaken your denture.

 - Over extension: Causing the denture to make the gums sore and/or lift when eating.
 Difficulty swallowing, speech problems, and gagging sensation.

 - Solution: Teeth can be altered by reducing length but only in slight cases as this can cause the teeth to look less natural as it removes characterisation.
 We advise a NEW SET OF FALSE TEETH to achieve the best possible results.

-If you identify with any of these problems, then please come for a free consultation to see how we help you.
+If you identify with any of these problems, please contact us for a free consultation to see how we can help you.